 My teaching and research interests span several fields and disciplines: theory and philosophy of technology and culture; semiotics, linguistics, and philosophy of language; computation and symbolic cognition, media and communication theory and history; art theory and history; popular culture and intersections in art, music, film, and visual culture.
-I have provided links to course syllabi, lectures and presentations, and published work for use by all students and anyone interested in my various projects.
+This site provides links to my course syllabi, lectures and presentations, and published work for use by all students and anyone interested in my various projects.

-In Fall 2014, I am launching Georgetown Graduate School's first online-only for-credit course open to qualified non-Georgetown students and working professionals.
-CCTP-798: Key Concepts in Technology and How to Use Them will provide students and working professionals with important conceptual and analytical tools for understanding the key concepts behind our current media and computational technologies.
+In Fall 2014, I launched Georgetown Graduate School's first online-only for-credit course, CCTP-798: Key Concepts in Technology (and How to Use Them), open to qualified non-Georgetown students and working professionals as well as to students at Georgetown.
+This course will provide students and working professionals with important conceptual and analytical tools for understanding the key concepts behind our current media and computational technologies.
 Current Georgetown students can register in the usual way, and non-Georgetown students can apply for admission to the course through the Graduate school (see information on how to apply).
 See the public course syllabus for learning goals and course topics.

 - CCTP 725: Dialogic and Remix Culture (Media, Music, Art, Technology)

-- CCTP 748: Media Theory and Cognitive Technologies
+- CCTP 748: Media Theory and Meaning Systems

 - CCTP 797: Technology / Theory / Culture